Jubatian/rrpge-spec/specs/userlib/llmm.rst

 - Cycles: 200 + 6 / word
 - Param0: Target CPU RAM word address
 - Param1: Value to set the area to
-- Param2: Length of the area (0 is valid)
+- Param2: Length of the area in words (0 is valid)

 Sets the given CPU RAM memory area to the given value.